emmanuel881/simplerReact/reactRouter/my-app/README.md

 ```

 **Outlet**: This is a special component provided by react-router-dom.
 It serves as a placeholder for rendering the matching child route’s element.
 So, when a user navigates to /about, the AboutUs component will be rendered where `js<Outlet />` is.

+## JSON_server

+I am using a JSON-server to load my files from my db file
+We have to install it to use it.
+We use the command

+`npm install json-server`

+we can use it by running the command

+`json-server -p  PORT_NUMBER -w PATH`